-In a 10 inch (26 centimeter) pie plate, place the pre made (or homemade) pie pastry, brush with melted butter, and spread the steamed asparagus on top.
+- In a 10 inch (26 cm) pie plate, place the pre made (or homemade) pie pastry evenly in the plate, trim any excess dough and crimp the edges, brush with the melted butter, and spread the steamed asparagus on top.

-In a medium bowl, whisk together eggs, cream, milk and salt, stir in grated cheese.
+- In a medium bowl, whisk together the eggs, cream, milk, salt and pepper stir in grated cheese.

-Bake for 15 minutes then turn oven down to 325° (160° celsius) and bake approximately 30 minutes more.
+- Bake for 15 minutes then turn oven down to 325F (160C) continue to bake for approximately 30 – 40 minutes.
 Quiche will be cooked when a knife inserted comes out clean.
 Let stand 5-10 minutes before serving.
 Enjoy!

 Updated from March 10, 2015.